intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 ...
 ```

-SYCL compiler needs to compile lambda exression passed to
+In this example, the SYCL compiler needs to compile the lambda expression passed
-`cl::sycl::handler::parallel_for` method and function `foo` called from this
+to the `cl::sycl::handler::parallel_for` method, as well as the function `foo`
+called from the lambda expression for the device.
-lambda function.
-Compiler also must ignore bar function when we compile the "device" part
+The compiler must also ignore the `bar` function when we compile the
-of the single source code.
+"device" part of the single source code, as it's unused inside the device
+portion of the source code (the contents of the lambda expression passed to the
+`cl::sycl::handler::parallel_for` and any function called from this lambda
+expression).

-Current approach is to use the SYCL kernel atttribute in SYCL runtime to mark code
+The current approach is to use the SYCL kernel attribute in the SYCL runtime to
-passed to `cl::sycl::handler::parallel_for` as "kernel functions".
+mark code passed to `cl::sycl::handler::parallel_for` as "kernel functions".
-Obviously runtime library can't mark foo as "device" code - this is a compiler
+The SYCL runtime library can't mark foo as "device" code - this is a compiler
 job: to traverse all symbols accessible from kernel functions and add them to
 the "device part" of the code marking them with the new SYCL device attribute.